Aifar/imageVision/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Issues and Pull Requests are welcome!
-See [Contributing Guide](#contributing-guide) for details.

 ---